SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/BlueMoon.md

 		* It can't be removed or effected by any external force until attunement is broken.
 * Piercing Cold (Passive Effect)
 	* Spells you cast bypass Resistance to Cold damage.
+* Frost Nova (Passive Ability) - Action | Dexterity Saving Throw | Speed halved on save
+	* Each creature within 10 feet has their speed reduces to 0.

 # Awakened Tier Features
 * Constant Cold (Passive Effect)